CaryMosley/FinalProject/README.md

 EDA- A notebook where I performed significant EDA to explore my endogenous and exogenous variables.

-TimeSeriesModeling.ipynb- A notebook where I began with baseline models and continued through ARIMA, ARIMAX, VAR and VARMAX models on the SP500 and VIX indices.
+TimeSeriesModeling.ipynb- I began with baseline models and continued through ARIMA, ARIMAX, VAR and VARMAX, and finally LSTM models.

+TradingEvaluation.ipynb- I implement two different trading strategies and evaluate the outcome of my models here.

 My presentation deck is located here: https://docs.google.com/presentation/d/1PaTaL7PmdYINP538glLY_h3aETjdScsV6ozQD3CedYA/edit?usp=sharing

-## Goals
+## Glossary

-The goal of this project is to combine SP500 closing data and VIX index closing data with various sentiment indicators to see if I can create a model that performs better than a baseline model.
-The VIX index is generally considered a fear index so the hope is that the mood (sentiment), as measured by various sentiment indicators, of investors might have an ability to improve the forecasting of the SP500.
+I'm putting a few financial terms here for easy of explanation later

+* Bearish: Thinking that the equity market is going to decrease in value

+* Bullish: Thinking that the equity market is going to increase in value

+* Long: Positive exposure to the equity market.
+Can be expressed in dollars or % leverage

+* Short: Negative exposure to the equity market.
+Can be expressed in dollars or % leverage

+* VIX Index- A Chicago Board of Options Exchange calculated index that measures the expected 30 day volatility in the S&P 500

 ## Executive Summary

 I begin by collecting the daily closing prices for the SP500 and the VIX index.
 I also use the NY Times and the Quandl datasets containing the National Association of Active Managers sentiment and the American Associaton of Individual Investor sentiment data.
-From here I will clean and process the data, including performing natural language processing sentiment analysis on the NY Times data before performing EDA.
-Once this is complete I will go step by step beginning with a baseline model and then progressing to an ARIMA model.
-Next I will add my exogenous variables and move on to an ARIMAX and then a VARIMAX model.
+From I cleaned and processed the data, including performing natural language processing sentiment analysis on the NY Times data before performing EDA.
+Next I will create progressively more complex models to examine the differences in how they perform.
+I go from a baseline persistance model to univariate models, to multivariate models, finally creating a LSTM model.
+The final evaluation I perform is seeing how the best performing model of each type does under two potential trading implementations.

-I ended up with a VARMAX model that uses differenced SPY and VIX prices, with 1 lag and using the Median active manager leverage as my best model and models that very slightly outperformed my baseline.
-This is not too surprising as there is an entire industry focused on predicted financial market returns that has not been able to solve the problem.
+Under both implementations the LSTM model performed the best, resulting in signficant outperformance compared to both a buy and hold strategy as well as the other models.
+By performing well under the constant leverage and even better under the scaled leverage model, it is clear that the LSTM is performing quite well.
+The LSTM model performed even better under the significantly changing market condiitons that occurred during march and april 2020.

 ## Data Collection